aleesteele/my-website-v2/_drafts/all-the-papers-i-ve-written-in-graduate-school.md

 ---
 layout: post-blog
-title: Every paper, project, and presentation I've done in grad school
+title: On 'open'-ness in the age of the internet
 date: 2021-01-17 20:00:00 +0000

 ---